hepplerj/superfundr/README.md

 ## Usage

+The data is structured just as it comes from the Environmental Protection Agency, which lists out each contaminant at each site.
+`superfundr` adds additional information from the EPA’s basic spreadsheet, including latitude and longitude coordinates and addresses, and converts data as necessary (title case for text, dates as date objects, etc).

 The data can be used in a variety of ways.
-You can count the number of contaminants at each site.
+You can count the total number of contaminants across all sites.

 ``` r
 superfunds %>%